 One of the more common reasons to have nasal surgery is to reduce the dorsal hump.
-The dorsal hump is the bump located on upper aspect of the nose caused by excess bone or cartilage.
+The dorsal hump is the bump located on the upper aspect of the nose caused by excess bone or cartilage.
 A small incision is made, often inside the nose, and the excess is removed.
 Sometimes, after larger reductions, the nose needs to be narrowed, and the nasal cartilage and bones can be brought together for a better aesthetic outcome.

 Reduction of the Nasal Tip

 When the nasal tip is large, it can give a boxy or bulbous appearance to the nose.
 Nasal tip surgery can reduce a large tip, and give a refined appearance.
-By providing enhanced definition of the tip, the entire nose appears smaller.
+By enhancing the tip’s definition, the entire nose appears smaller.
 By bringing the nasal tip into proportion with the rest of the nose, a more pleasing appearance can be created.
-The nasal tip can be addressed through open rhinoplasty to help improve the symmetry nasal cartilage, or via closed rhinoplasty depending on the type and amount of correction you desire.
+The nasal tip can be addressed through open rhinoplasty to help improve the symmetry of nasal cartilage, or via closed rhinoplasty depending on the type and amount of correction you desire.